 In urban spaces, patios can sometimes be the most outdoor space you have.
 So why not make the most of it?
 No matter where you live, you’ll be able to create a chic patio.
-Urban patio ideas often make use of smaller spaces with creative solutions.
-Be it storage, furniture, or even utilizing the ground space, these patio ideas will help you find creative solutions to decorating different-sized areas.
+Urban patios often make use of smaller spaces with creative solutions.
+Be it storage, furniture, or even utilizing the ground space, these urban patio ideas will help you find creative solutions to decorating different-sized areas.

 The urban patio garden